How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 How do I know what to fix first in my business?
 Start by checking key areas of your business, scoring them honestly, and identifying which gap has the biggest impact on your time, money, customers, or growth.
 The biggest gap is not always the most obvious one.

-Is this the same as a business plan?
-No. A business plan is usually a larger document about direction, strategy, and execution.
-A business check-up is a simpler first step to understand what needs attention right now.
+Is a business diagnosis the same as a business plan?
+No. A business plan is a larger document about strategy, direction, and execution, often written for investors or lenders.
+A business diagnosis is a simpler, faster check-up that helps you identify what is unclear or broken right now, so you can act on the right priority.

 Is the Business Clarity Mini Diagnostic Tool a full business audit?
 No. It is not a full business audit.
 It is a quick clarity check designed to help small business owners identify possible gaps and choose their top 3 priorities.
 It is a practical starting point, not a complete analysis.

-Can I use this tool if my business is very small?
+Can I use this if my business is very small or just starting?
 Yes.
 It is designed specifically for small business owners, solo entrepreneurs, freelancers, consultants, coaches, service providers, and early-stage founders.
-The smaller your business, the more useful a focused check-up can be.
+The earlier you use it, the more time and money you can save by working on the right things from the beginning.

 Do I need Excel to use this tool?
 Yes.
 You will need Microsoft Excel or another spreadsheet application that can open Excel files, such as Google Sheets.